Excellent

 What does a RICS Level 2 survey check?

-A RICS Level 2 HomeBuyer Report includes a visual inspection of the property's visible and accessible areas, assessing the condition of key elements including the roof, walls, floors, windows, doors, and services.
-The report includes condition ratings for each element, identifies any defects that need attention, provides a market valuation, and includes a rebuild cost for insurance purposes.
-It also highlights any legal issues that may need further investigation, such as matters relating to boundaries or planning consents.
-For properties in the PL16 area, we pay particular attention to issues common in older Cornish properties, including the condition of slate roofs, stone wall integrity, and any signs of damp related to the local climate.
+A RICS Level 2 HomeBuyer Report gives a visual inspection of the property's visible and accessible areas, looking at the condition of key elements such as the roof, walls, floors, windows, doors and services.
+The report sets condition ratings for each element, identifies defects that need attention, provides a market valuation and includes a rebuild cost for insurance purposes.
+It also flags legal matters that may need further investigation, including boundary issues or planning consents.
+For PL16 properties, we pay close attention to issues common in older Cornish homes, such as slate roof condition, stone wall integrity and any signs of damp linked to the local climate.

 How much does a Level 2 survey cost in PL16?

-RICS Level 2 surveys in the PL16 area typically range from £400 to £700 depending on the property's size, value, and type.
-Larger detached properties or those with more complex construction will be at the higher end of this range, while smaller flats or terraced houses generally cost less.
-The investment is particularly valuable given that around 75% of properties in PL16 were built before 1980, meaning the vast majority of properties in this area will benefit significantly from a thorough survey.
-The cost is modest compared to the potential savings from identifying defects before completion or negotiating a reduced price.
+In the PL16 area, RICS Level 2 surveys usually range from £400 to £700 depending on the property's size, value and type.
+Larger detached homes or those with more complex construction tend to sit towards the higher end, while smaller flats or terraced houses generally cost less.
+The spend is particularly worthwhile when you consider that around 75% of properties in PL16 were built before 1980, so most homes here stand to benefit from a careful survey.
+That cost is modest beside the possible savings from spotting defects before completion or negotiating a lower price.

 Do I need a survey if the mortgage lender is arranging one?